If you're looking for low carb Indian food, then you've come to the right place! Here are my top tips for Indian recipes, products, and restaurants!

 How to Make Low Carb Versions of Traditional Indian Food

 If you're not familiar with Indian cooking, the recipe list for many dishes can often look very daunting.
 But if you get yourself a stock of some basic spices like ground cumin, garam masala, chilli powder, ground coriander, turmeric, and cardamom – you will find that it's just a case of measuring and adding.
 Soon you'll be creating some amazing Indian food!
 And it doesn't all have to be spicy hot, either.
+Try my low carb turmeric shots for a quick healthy drink!

 And although you'll need to stay away from lentils, potatoes, and chick peas, many vegetable dishes are low carb – as are the curries.
 In fact some of the sweeter, creamier dishes have almond flour and/or coconut – which all low carbers will be familiar with!